Online Student Policies and Procedures

 A UTEP student with a complaint should first follow the UTEP complaint process.

-A student may also file a complaint with the designated agency in the state where he or she is receiving instruction or with UTEP’s accrediting agency using the contact information provided on the UTEP Connect Complaints website.
+A student may also file a complaint with the designated agency in the state where he or she is receiving instruction or with UTEP’s accrediting agency using the contact information provided on the UTEP Online Complaints website.

-For the most up to date information the complaint process and contact information, please see the UTEP Connect Online Regulations websites.
+For the most up to date information the complaint process and contact information, please see the UTEP Online Regulations websites.

 Enrollment

-Undergraduate Transfer Students Applying to UTEP Connect
+Undergraduate Transfer Students Applying to UTEP Online

 An undergraduate student may transfer up to 66 lower-division hours from a two-year junior or community college.
-Students must complete at least 30 hours of coursework through UTEP Connect to receive their degree from UTEP.
+Students must complete at least 30 hours of coursework through UTEP Online to receive their degree from UTEP.

 Admission, Advising, and Registration

-3. Every effort will be made to accommodate students into the online courses they may need.
+- Every effort will be made to accommodate students into the online courses they may need.
 Students needing to enroll in a class that is full will first be advised to select another course when possible.
 If no other course is possible, capacity override requests may be made at the department in which the course is offered.
 Please note that the capacity override is not guaranteed.

 Nursing students please refer to the policies listed in the Nursing section of the undergraduate catalog for enrollment limitations and approval processes.